 From there, it is only a short jump to “infographics”.
 An infographic is a one page, paper or digital, depiction of a concept or issue and supporting facts and data in a highly visual format.
 By far the best approach is to rely on the elements of: a cohesive “story”, or set of points that contribute to a clear understanding of the issue or subject at hand; use of high quality data charts as discussed earlier to do most of the work in describing quantitative and even some qualitative information; use of other images only in so much as they impart information, like maps or diagrams, or clearly support a flow or organization of information, such as those created for this purpose by visual presentation leaders like Nancy Duarte; and strategic use of text to ensure that the information is understood.
 There are many examples of this style, but, not to sugar-coat it, these good examples of the potential of infographics have all too often been obscured by a profusion of “infographics” that are really nothing more than a jumble of related but unconnected “factoids” placed on a page with bright colors, symbols and numbers.
 These are generally designed by people who do not understand data or how data is best presented for clarity and comprehension.
 As you might guess, I will not do this.
 I will, however, give you coherent one-page data-based presentations of a subject or issue that will tell the “story” in the data.

-Presentation of data to the wider world of your stakeholders, customers and the general public can take any of the forms discussed above, but the key is always the quality and clarity of the data visuals.
+Presentation of data to the wider world of your stakeholders, customers and the general public can take or draw from any of the forms discussed above, but the key is always the quality and clarity of the data visuals and a good fit with your communications requirements.
 Good data graphic design follows principles to accentuate the message and suppress the irrelevant.